PETra: A Multilingual Corpus of Pragmatic Explicitation in Translation: Introduction

 Most prior computational studies have focused on structural or discourse-level explicitations, such as the insertion of connectives or referential markers \citep{hoek2015role, lapshinova2017discovery}.
 However, pragmatic explicitation differs in that it targets implicit knowledge rather than linguistic form—it aims to make tacit, culture-dependent meaning explicit for a new audience.
 Despite its communicative and interpretive significance, no large-scale, multilingual, human-validated resource currently exists for systematically studying pragmatic explicitation as a measurable phenomenon.

 This paper takes a step towards filling this gap.
 We present a \textbf{multilingual corpus of pragmatic explicitations}, systematically identified and annotated across two large parallel multilingual datasets: Europarl, and TED-Multi.
-We extract candidate explicitations using \textit{null alignments}, i.e., words appearing only in one side of a translation, and refine them with named-entity recognition and part-of-speech constraints to target additions likely tied to cultural entities, roles, or institutions.
+We automatically extract candidate explicitations using \textit{null alignments}, i.e., words appearing only in one side of a translation, and refine them with named-entity recognition and part-of-speech constraints to target additions likely tied to cultural entities, roles, or institutions.

 To ensure interpretive quality, we employ a human-in-the-loop annotation framework, combining expert annotation with active learning to iteratively improve coverage and precision.
-The resulting corpus, \textbf{PragExTra}, is the first multilingual, human-validated dataset for pragmatic explicitation detection.
-We show our main findings in Figure \ref{fig:placeholder}.
-Our contributions are as follows: \begin{itemize} \item We formalize \textit{pragmatic explicitation} as a computationally tractable phenomenon reflecting cultural adaptation in translation. \item We develop an active learning framework for efficient detection and annotation of pragmatic explicitations, integrating linguistic heuristics with human feedback. \item We release PragExTra, a multilingual, human-validated resource for systematic analysis of pragmatic explicitation as a measurable, knowledge-driven translation phenomenon. \item We analyze pragmatic explicitation patterns across domains and languages, uncovering systematic tendencies in how translators encode shared world knowledge. \end{itemize}
+The resulting corpus, \textbf{PETra}, is the first multilingual, human-validated dataset for pragmatic explicitation detection. \autoref{fig:placeholder} summarizes the overall pipeline.
+Our contributions are as follows: \begin{itemize}[itemsep=2pt, parsep=0pt, topsep=4pt] \item We formalize \textit{pragmatic explicitation} as a computationally tractable phenomenon and release PETra, the first multilingual, human-validated corpus for its study. \item We develop an active learning framework integrating linguistic heuristics with human feedback for efficient detection and annotation. \item We analyze explicitation patterns across 12 language pairs and two domains, uncovering systematic cross-linguistic tendencies in how translators encode cultural knowledge. \end{itemize}